captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 The quartos?
+---
+## JOHN:
-You saw that boy’s Hamlet, most of the quartos are trash.
+You saw that boy’s Hamlet…most of the quartos are trash.
+---
+## JOHN:
-And frankly our memory is worse.
+And, frankly, our memory is worse.
 ---
 ## HENRY:
 Which is why this is so important.